Revanche (film): Awards submission

 The film was submitted on 1 September 2008 by the Austrian Film Commission as the Austrian entry for selection for the Oscars in the Best Foreign-Language Film category, and on 22 January 2009 was nominated by the Academy of Motion Picture Arts and Sciences out of 67 entries as one of five films.
 This was the third time that Austria had submitted a film by Spielmann: the first two were The Stranger (Die Fremde) (2000) and Antares (2004).
-Director Götz Spielmann did not appear especially surprised at the film being short-listed, as it was "already obvious" that "'Revanche' will be unusually well received in the USA".
+Director Götz Spielmann did not appear especially surprised at the film being short-listed, as it was "already obvious"' that "'Revanche' will be unusually well received in the USA".
 He did not think an actual nomination impossible, but it would be a close-run thing.

 Critical reception

 Following the world premiere at the Berlin International Film Festival 2008 the film had excellent reviews around the world and received several awards.
 Varietys Alissa Simon noted:

-"Elegantly spinning primal elements of guilt, revenge, faith and redemption, helmer's [sic] gripping fifth feature is prime fest material that's likely to rate Euro arthouse exposure, with further viewers in ancillary. (...)
+"Elegantly spinning primal elements of guilt, revenge, faith and redemption, helmer's gripping fifth feature is prime fest material that's likely to rate Euro arthouse exposure, with further viewers in ancillary. (...)
 Stillness and sounds of nature play a key role in creating pic's intense atmosphere. (...)
 Asking the question, "Whose fault is it if life doesn't go your way?," the cleverly constructed script introduces some fresh and surprising twists and turns. (...)
-Impressive lensing from Martin Gschlacht, the key cinematographer for Austria's young helmers [sic], provides simplicity and clarity, while concise cutting by Karina Ressler allows no gratuitous moments in a pic that clocks in at just over two hours.
+Impressive lensing from Martin Gschlacht, the key cinematographer for Austria's young helmers, provides simplicity and clarity, while concise cutting by Karina Ressler allows no gratuitous moments in a pic that clocks in at just over two hours.
 With Revanche his strongest work yet, Spielmann creates high expectations for the future."

 Revanche has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 83 reviews, and an average rating of 7.89/10.
 The website's critical consensus states, "With Revanche, Götz Spielmann has crafted a debut as surprising as it is suspenseful".
 It also has a score of 84 out of 100 on Metacritic, based on 22 critics, indicating "universal acclaim".

 Revanche was placed at 90 on Slant Magazines best films of the 2000s.

 Awards

-In January 2009 it was announced that Revanche was nominated for the Academy Award for Best Foreign Language Film.
+In January 2009, it was announced that Revanche was nominated for the Academy Award for Best Foreign Language Film.